yt-project/unyt/paper/paper.md

 overhead than both `astropy` and `Pint`, although there are a few anomalies that are worth explaining in more detail.
 For comparison operations, `Pint` exhibits a slowdown even on large input arrays.
-This is not present for other binary operations, so it's possible that this overhead might be eliminated with a code change in `Pint`.
-For multiplication on large arrays, all three libraries have measured overhead of $\sim 0.5$ that of the "equivalent" Numpy operation.
-That is because all three libraries produce a results with units given by the product of the input units, that is, there is no need to multiply the result of the multiplication operation by an additional constant, while a pure NumPy implementation would need to multiply the result by a constant to ensure both operands of the operation are in the same units.
+This is not present for other binary operations, so it is possible that this overhead might be eliminated with a code change in `Pint`.
+For multiplication on large arrays, all three libraries have measured overhead of $\sim 0.5$ than that of the "equivalent" Numpy operation.
+That is because all three libraries produce results with units given by the product of the input units.
+That is, there is no need to multiply the result of the multiplication operation by an additional constant, while a pure NumPy implementation would need to multiply the result by a constant to ensure both operands of the operation are in the same units.
 Finally, for division, both `Pint` and `astropy.units` exhibit the same behavior as for multiplication, and for similar reasons: the result of the division operation is output with units given by the ratio of the input units.
 On the other hand, `unyt` will automatically cancel the dimensionally compatible units in the ratio and return a result with dimensionless units.

+![The same as Figure 5, but with in-place `ufunc` operations.
+See Figure 1 for a detailed explanation of the plot style.](ufuncout.png)

 ### NumPy `ufunc` performance